shuai-zhou/shuai-zhou.github.io/presentation.md

 #### Conference presentations

 <p align="justify">Zhou, Shuai and Guangqing Chi.
 2023.
 "Migratory Responses to Environmental Variability in the United States: A Multi-level Analysis of Microdata from the American Community Survey, 2010 – 2020."
-2023 Annual Meeting of the Population Association of America, April 12 – 15, 2023, New Orleans, LA.
-(Forthcoming)
+2023 Annual Meeting of the Population Association of America, April 12 – 15, 2023, New Orleans, LA. &nbsp;
+	<a href="/downloads/conferences/Present_PAA2023.pdf" target="_blank" rel="noopener"><i class="far fa-file-pdf"></i></a> (Forthcoming)
 </p>

 <p align="justify">Zhou, Shuai and Guangqing Chi.
 2022.
 "Migratory Responses to Environmental and Sociodemographic Factors in the United States: A Multi-level Approach."
 2022 Annual Meeting of the Rural Sociological Society, August 04 – 07, 2022, Westminster, CO. &nbsp;